OWASP/owasp-mastg/README.md

 - Project Leader / Author: Manage development of the guide continuosly and write a large amount of content.
 - Co-Author: Consistently contribute quality content, [at least 2,000 additions logged](https://github.com/OWASP/owasp-mstg/graphs/contributors).
 - Top Contributor: Consistently contribute quality content, [at least 500 additions logged](https://github.com/OWASP/owasp-mstg/graphs/contributors).
-- Contributor: Any form of contribution, [at least 1 addition logged](https://github.com/OWASP/owasp-mstg/graphs/contributors).
+- Contributor: Any form of contribution, [at least 50 additions logged](https://github.com/OWASP/owasp-mstg/graphs/contributors).
+- Mini-contributor: Everything below 50 additions, e.g. committing a single word or sentence.
 - Reviewer: People that haven't submitted their own pull requests, but have created issues or given useful feedback in other ways.

 Please ping us or create a pull request if you are missing from the table or in the wrong column (note that we update the table frequently, but not in realtime).